NY1 Noticias

-NY1 Noticias (pronounced "New York One Noticias", also known as "Spectrum Noticias NY1") is a 24-hour Spanish-language cable news television channel owned by Charter Communications through its acquisition of Time Warner Cable in May 2016, and serves New York City's five boroughs.
-It is available to customers on channels 95 and 801 on Spectrum's DTV: Digital Television and DTV en Español and first went on the air at 8:01 p.m. on June 30, 2003.
+Spectrum Noticias also known as Spectrum Noticias NYC) (pronounced "Spectrum Noticias New York City", is a 24-hour Spanish-language cable news television channel owned by Charter Communications through its acquisition of Time Warner Cable in May 2016; it serves New York City's five boroughs.
+It is available to customers on channels 38 and 799 on Spectrum's DTV: Digital Television and DTV en Español and first went on the air at 8:01 p.m. on June 30, 2003.
 It can also be received on Cablevision channel 194 at select areas.

-NY1 Noticias provides New York City area news and weather updates like its parent English channel NY1 in pre-recorded 30-minute cycles, but also features in-depth coverage of issues that have a direct impact on New Yorkers of Hispanic and Latin American heritage, such as immigration, public health and community affairs.
+NY1 Noticias provides New York City area news and weather updates like its parent English channel, NY1, in pre-recorded 30-minute cycles but also features in-depth coverage of issues that have a direct impact on New Yorkers of Hispanic and Latin American heritage, such as immigration, public health and community affairs.
 The channel maintains a morning counterpart to Mornings on 1, dubbed Nueva York por la Mañana.
-The "Weather on the 1's" (Spanish: "El Tiempo en el 1") not only shows local and national forecasts but also North American forecasts.
+The "Weather on the 1's" (Spanish: "El Tiempo en el 1") shows not only local and national forecasts but also North American forecasts.

 Since 2005, NY1 Noticias airs a weekly political and the only non-hard news program, Pura Política, which is anchored by political reporter Juan Manuel Benitez.

 Since 2021, NY1 Noticias airs a weekly segment on immigration, El Abogado a tu Lado, with immigration attorney, Luis Gomez Alfaro.

 Since 2022, NY1 Noticias also releases a weekly podcast, Inmigracion con NY1 Noticias, which is co-hosted by Carlos Rajo and immigration attorney, Luis Gomez Alfaro.

+Since 2025, NY1 Noticias moved channels from 95 and 831 to 38 and 799.
+And rebranded to Spectrum Noticias NYC on February 24, 2025.